PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 complete reconciliation result without changing the repair-only guard or the following topological sort.

+Terminal fallback layout validation extends the current gate, including the existing rank-6 BatchMatMul structure and numeric-parity tests, to `538 passed in 27.90s`.
+The pure validator now observes the graph after all fallback mutations and clears only validation errors inherited from recursive lowering when the terminal graph is valid.
+The error-list schema is unchanged.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.